 A yard with habitat attracts natural pest eaters – much safer than chemical insecticides.
-And the native plants these helpful critters love are easy to grow when they are planted in the right spot and need little water once they're established since they are used to our climate.
+And if planted correctly, the native plants these helpful critters love are easy to grow and need little water once they're established.

 Open during regular zoo hours for no cost additional to zoo admission.
 The exhibit is a joint effort between Metro's Oregon Zoo and natural gardening program, and Oregon State University's Extension Service.

-Download garden bingo cards to play in the exhibit garden
+Download garden bingo cards to play in the garden